rm511130/Tanzu-Workshop-TKGI/README.md

 Congratulations, you have completed all the LABs in this Workshop.

+Please update the Workshop Google Sheet with an "x" in the appropriate column.

 -----------------------------------------------------
 ### BONUS LAB: Using Tanzu Gemfire to Turbo-Charge Access to Data in a MySQL Database